updated on 15 October 2019

 You can view all the upcoming October and November closing dates in LawCareers.Net’s vacation scheme and work placement deadlines section.
-Non-law students in particular should apply, as some firms’ winter schemes are specifically aimed at this group.
+Non-law students in particular should apply, as some winter schemes are specifically aimed at this group.

-But vacation schemes are not all about jumping through hoops to impress firms.
+But vacation schemes are not only about jumping through hoops to impress firms.
 Far from it – they provide you with the best possible chance to really see inside a firm and decide whether the reality matches the marketing.
 Spending time working in a firm will enable you to make an informed decision about whether it is the right fit for you in terms of work, people and culture.

 Even if you don’t manage to secure a place on a winter vacation scheme, the experience of going through the application process is highly valuable.
 If you get to an assessment centre or interview but don’t receive an offer, the lessons you learn from it and the feedback you will likely receive from the firm’s recruiters can be used to give you an even better chance next time – and you will already have proved that you are good enough to land an interview.